Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 [TPS_SWCT_01580] Dem can directly access dataElements in PPortPrototypes typed by a SenderReceiverInterface (cid:100) An exception from the rule described in [constr_2019] applies: the Dem can directly access dataElements in AbstractProvidedPortPrototypes typed by a SenderReceiverInterface.
 For this purpose, the ServiceSwComponentType that represents the Dem functionality can have RPortPrototypes typed by a compatible SenderReceiverInterface that may set isService to FALSE. (cid:99)()

-[TPS_SWCT_01411] Use cases for a ServiceSwComponentType to express ServiceNeeds (cid:100) There are valid use cases for a ServiceSwComponentType to express ServiceNeeds2.
+[TPS_SWCT_01411] Use cases for a ServiceSwComponentType to express ServiceNeeds (cid:100) There are valid use cases for a ServiceSwComponentType to express ServiceNeeds(Thereby the previously existing constraint 1127 becomes invalid.).
 This leads to a situation where ServiceSwComponentTypes are iteratively created in response to ServiceNeeds expressed by other ServiceSwComponentTypes.
 Please refer to the AUTOSAR methodology [4] for more details about how this shall be implemented into the workﬂow. (cid:99)()

 Similar to an EcuAbstractionSwComponentType and a ComplexDeviceDriverSwComponentType, the ServiceSwComponentType represents a hybrid concept between Software Component and Basic Software Module.
 The BSW part is described by the means of the BSW Module Description Template [7].

 The mapping between the ServiceSwComponentType and the corresponding BswModuleDescription is provided by the class SwcBswMapping which in addition also maps the two corresponding InternalBehaviors (see [TPS_SWCT_01408].
-This mechanism is further explained in [7].
+This mechanism is further explained in [7]).

 Figure 11.2: ServiceSwComponentType

-ServiceSwComponentType is used for configuring services for a given ECU.
-Instances of this class are only to be created in ECU Configuration phase for the specific purpose of the service configuration.

 Table 11.3: ServiceSwComponentType